Pseudo-rotations vs. Rotations: Introduction and main results

 Among pseudo-rotations of $\CP^n$ are \emph{true rotations} (or just rotations for brevity) with finitely many periodic points (a generic condition in this class), where by a true rotation we understand a Hamiltonian diffeomorphism arising from the action of an element of $\SU(n)$ on $\CP^n$.
 Once $\CP^n$ is identified with the quotient of the unit sphere $S^{2n+1}\subset\C^{n+1}$, a true rotation is the time-one map generated by a quadratic Hamiltonian $Q=\sum a_i|z_i|^2$, for a suitable choice of linear coordinates $z_i$.
 A rotation is a pseudo-rotation, i.e., it has exactly $n+1$ periodic points, if and only if $a_i-a_j\not\in\Q$ for $i \neq j$.
 Otherwise, it has infinitely many periodic orbits.

 However, not every pseudo-rotation is conjugate to a true rotation.
 Indeed, true rotations have simple, essentially trivial dynamics.
 This is in general not the case for pseudo-rotations, and pseudo-rotations occupy a special place among low-dimensional dynamical systems.
 In \cite{AK}, Anosov and Katok constructed area preserving diffeomorphisms $\varphi$ of $S^2$ with exactly three ergodic invariant measures, the area form and the two fixed points, by introducing what is now known as the conjugation method; see also \cite{FK} and references therein.
 Such a diffeomorphism $\varphi$ is automatically a pseudo-rotation.
 Indeed, $\varphi$ is area preserving and hence Hamiltonian, and $\varphi$ has exactly two periodic orbits, which are its fixed points.
 Furthermore, $\varphi$ is ergodic, necessarily has dense orbits, and thus is not conjugate to a true rotation.
 As a consequence, the products $(S^2)^n$ also admit pseudo-rotations which are not conjugate to true rotations.
-It is believed that, at least for $n=2$, the conjugation method can also be applied to construct dynamically interesting pseudo-rotations of $\CP^n$.
-Such a construction is yet to be worked out in detail and we refer the reader to \cite{GG:PR} for a discussion of the problem.
+The conjugation method can also be applied to construct dynamically interesting pseudo-rotations of $\CP^n$ and other symplectic toric manifolds in higher dimensions; see \cite{LRS}.

 The study of the dynamics of pseudo-rotations in dimension two by symplectic topological methods (finite energy foliations) was initiated in \cite{Br:Annals, Br, BH}.
 In \cite{GG:PR}, Floer theory and the results from \cite{GG:gaps, GG:hyperbolic, GK} were utilized to investigate the dynamics of pseudo-rotations in higher dimensions.
+Furthermore, connections between pseudo-rotations and the symplectic topology of the underlying manifold (Gromov--Witten invariants and the quantum Steenrod square) have been recently explored in \cite{CiGG:IMRN, CiGG, Sh:new, Sh}.